hypertrace/hypertrace-docs-website/src/pages/docs/arch/index.md

   Hypertrace is a highly scalable distributed tracing and observability platform.
 template: docs
 ---
-Hypertrace is a highly scalable distributed tracing and observability platform designed to ingest and analyze large volumes of production trace data.
-Users use Hypertrace to .....
-OpenTelemetry-based agents collect and send observability data directly from applications to Hypertrace for analysis.
+Hypertrace is a highly scalable distributed tracing and observability platform designed to ingest and analyze large volumes of production trace data. various open-source and enterprise agents and tracers collect and send observability data directly from applications to Hypertrace for analysis.
 Data visualizations, reports, and dashboards are available in a web-based console to assist in monitoring cloud-native applications and resolving application and service performance problems.

 Hypertrace has fairly complex architecture than most of the Distributed Tracing platforms out there because og immense functionality it provides as a platform.